emilyhunt/hr_selection_function/README.md

 - A predictor of detection probability as a function of number of stars & median parallax error of a cluster, `hr_selection_function.HR24SelectionFunction`.
 - A 'cluster simulator' that can predict number of stars and median parallax error based on fundamental cluster parameters, `hr_selection_function.NStarsPredictor`.

 The former is super easy to use.
-It takes three arguments: Gaia data density ($\rho_\mathrm{data}$ in the paper), number of stars, median parallax error, and your chosen significance threshold.
+It takes three arguments: Gaia data density ($\rho_\mathrm{data}$ in the paper), number of stars, median parallax error (in milliarcseconds), and your chosen significance threshold.

 ```python
 import numpy as np